1.2 Verification Result

 /// <summary>

-/// Decrypts an encrypted verification token using the specified server key
+/// Verifies and decrypts an encrypted verification token using the specified server key

 /// and returns the corresponding VerificationResult object.